turkupy/turkupy.github.io/README.md

 ## Note that
 - Uses yarn, beware.
-- Accessibility is checked using the Wave web accessibility evaluation tool.
-Let's build accessible stuff!
+- Accessibility can be checked using the [Wave web accessibility evaluation browser extension](https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh).
+Please let us know or make a ticket if you find anything that doesn't fill accessibility requirements!
 - Only use the theme colors (exported in `styles.js`).

 ## Deploying